obarthel/amiga-smbfs/README.md

 The **smbfs** program supports both methods, but there is a catch: Some Amiga software struggles to handle the number of entries delivered by the "ExAll" method, and names longer than 30 characters are a problem.
 Such software may malfunction and even crash.

-To avoid problems with such software, the **smbfs** program can be made to pretend that it did not support the "ExAll" method.
+To avoid problems with such software, the **smbfs** program can be made to pretend that it does not support the "ExAll" method.
 Use the `DISABLEEXALL` switch to disable the "ExAll" method.

 Please note that if the `DISABLEEXALL` switch is used, the **smbfs** program will make files and drawers appear to be "hidden" if their names are longer than 107 characters.